Secrets of Rockefeller Center at Christmas

 The Rockettes at Radio City Music Hall

 With their legendary precision, sky-high kicks and yesteryear glamour, the iconic Rockettes are a tradition as glittering as the Christmas tree.
 Their performance at the annual "Christmas Spectacular Starring the Radio City Rockettes" may be kitschy, but their technique is razor-sharp.
-Performances start in early November and continue through the New Year.
+Performances start in early November and continue through New Year's Day.
+Ticket prices range widely -- from about $50 to close to $600.

 The Rockefeller Center Christmas Tree

-Currently lit for Christmas, the tree is usually lit for the first time on the Wednesday following Thanksgiving.
+The tree is usually lit for the first time on the Wednesday following Thanksgiving.
 The festive occasion includes live musical performances at Rockefeller Plaza.
 The tree remains lit through early January.

 Art